michelle-miller/assistant-icp/dialog-methods.md

 ```
 {: codeblock}

-To return the flight codes only, you can create a collection project expression by using the following syntax:
+To return the flight codes only, you can create a collection projection expression by using the following syntax:

 ```
 <? $flights_found.![flight_code] ?>